optimagic-dev/optimagic/docs/source/algorithms.md

       It may be increased during the optimization.
 If too small, it will be set to 10.0.
 By default we use scipy's default.
     - **line_search_severity** (float): Severity of the line search.
 If < 0 or > 1,
-      set to 0.25.
-Estimagic defaults to scipy's default.
+      set to 0.25. optimagic defaults to scipy's default.
     - **finitie_difference_precision** (float): Relative precision for finite difference calculations.
 If <= machine_precision, set to sqrt(machine_precision).
-      Estimagic defaults to scipy's default.
+      optimagic defaults to scipy's default.
     - **criterion_rescale_factor** (float): Scaling factor (in log10) used to trigger criterion rescaling.
 If 0, rescale at each iteration.
 If a large value, never rescale.
-If < 0, rescale is set to 1.3.
-Estimagic defaults to scipy's default.
+If < 0, rescale is set to 1.3. optimagic defaults to scipy's default.